4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

 The developer can set up custom sorts, for example using the [`LISTBOX SORT COLUMNS`](https://doc.4d.com/4dv19/help/command/en/page916.html) command and/or combining the [`On Header Click`](../Events/onHeaderClick) and [`On After Sort`](../Events/onAfterSort) form events and relevant 4D commands.

-Custom sorts allow you to:
+Los ordenamientos personalizados le permiten:

 - carry out multi-level sorts on several columns, thanks to the [`LISTBOX SORT COLUMNS`](https://doc.4d.com/4dv19/help/command/en/page916.html) command,
 - use functions such as [`collection.orderByFormula()`](..\API\CollectionClass.md#orderbyformula) or [`entitySelection.orderByFormula()`](..\API\EntitySelectionClass.md#orderbyformula) to sort columns on complex criteria.

 #### Ejemplo

 You want to sort a list box using values of a property stored in a related object attribute.
-You have the following structure:
+Tiene la siguiente estructura:

 ![](assets/en/FormObjects/relationLB.png)